 If it gives you any indication, people joke about Tulum being a hangout spot for trust fund babies.
 It’s also become a meeting point for cryptocurrency enthusiasts.

-Needless to say, the accommodation and restaurant costs in Tulum make it untouchable for people on lower budgets to have a lengthy stay there.
+Needless to say, the accommodation and restaurant costs in Tulum make it untouchable for most people on lower budgets to have a lengthy stay there.
+However, it’s a hard-to-beat honeymoon destination for lovers of nature, the beach, and, of course, each other.

 Explorabilty with Day Trips